bkw777/NODE_DATAPAC/README.md

 The byte position advances by one after each read or write, so the next read or write will be byte #1, then byte #2, etc up to 1024.
 If you read or write more than 1024 times without selecting some other block, the byte position just rolls over to 0 again.

+The position counter advances the same whether reading or writing.

-Since the device can only read or write a single byte at a time, it's most efficient to use integer variables with the % suffix, ie, use B%=INP(131) instead of B=INP(131) etc where possible. (or use DEFINT, ex: DEFINT B)
+Since the device can only read or write a single unsigned byte at a time, it's most efficient to use integer variables.
+Use the % suffix or DEFINT: `B%=INP(131)` or `DEFINT B : B=INP(131)`

 The general sequence is always:
 1 - select a bank+block
 2 - read/write byte 0-1024 times

-If you need to read or write some arbitrary set of bytes from the middle of a block, you must still read (or write) all the bytes from 0 up to the desired offset.
+To seek to an arbitrary offset before reading or writing, read-and-ignore that many bytes.

-For instance, in RBOOT.DO, to skip over the first 16 bytes of the block it does `FORA=0TO15:N=INP(131):NEXT`
+For instance, in RBOOT.DO, to skip over the first 16 bytes of the block, it does `FORA=0TO15:N=INP(131):NEXT`
 N is not actually used, it's just reading 16 times and ignoring the data.
-This just advances the byte position counter to get from byte #0 up to the start of the bytes that it actually wants.
+This just advances the byte position counter to get from byte #0 past the 10-byte RAMDSK header and 6-byte .CO header to the start of the .CO executable data.

 Examples